Why the gold bull thesis is wrong on a near-term (3-months or less) and medium-term (6-months or more) basis.

 Where is the bottom in gold?
 I don’t know, but I’m not in the business of catching a chainsaw, and I know that price is not a catalyst.
 Why call a bottom in Gold with the US Dollar in a bullish trend?
 Why call a bottom in gold when both the economy (on an inflation adjusted basis) and employment in the US are strengthening on the margin?
 I don’t know how this all ends or even if it ends well, but I will let the market tell me what to do next.
 If the US Federal Reserve decided to expand its QE initiative tomorrow I would re-evaluate my position and change my mind if the data was compelling enough to do so.
 If systemic risks emerge, whether due to European sovereign debt concerns or a crashing Yen, I will do the same.
 But hope is not an investment thesis.
 I will change as the market changes, it’s a less stressful way to live.

 “To improve is to change; to be perfect is to change often.” – Winston Churchill.

-Alim Abdulla has been an Investment Advisor at Leede Financial for nine years beginning his career in the Investment Industry a year prior at Canaccord Capital.
-Alim consdiders himself to be an Active Risk Manager who focuses on long/short equity portflios.
+Alim Abdulla is an Investment Advisor at Leede Financial and is a co-founder of the Trading Analytics Group (TAG).
+He has been with Leede for nine years and began his career in the Financial Industry a year prior at Canaccord Capital.
+Alim considers himself to be an Active Risk Manager focused on long/short equity portfolios.

 Disclaimer: The comments and opinions expressed herein reflect the personal views of Alim Abdulla.
 They may differ from the opinions of Leede Financial Markets Inc. and should not be considered representative of the research beliefs, opinions or recommendations of Leede Financial Markets Inc. The information included in this document, including any opinion, is based on various sources believed to be reliable, but its accuracy and completeness is not guaranteed.
 Member CIPF.